Skip to content

 if self.failure_count >= self.threshold:

-if self.last_failure_time and time.time() - self.last_failure_time < self.reset_timeout:
+time.time() - self.last_failure_time < self.reset_timeout:

 return True

-# Auto-reset after cooldown
+self.failure_count = 0 # auto-reset after cooldown

 return False